-Canada’s nature is the envy of the world but our Species at Risk Act (SARA) isn’t effective enough.
-A recent study showed that over 50% of Canadian wildlife species are experiencing population declines.
-So you might be asking yourself, how can over half of Canadian wildlife be declining if we have a Species at Risk Act that is supposed to protect them?
+Canada’s Species at Risk Act isn’t effective enough.
+A recent study showed that over 50% of wildlife species across the country are experiencing population declines.
+So you might be asking yourself, how can over half of wildlife be declining in Canada if we have a Species at Risk Act that is supposed to protect them?

 For example, we have gone to court against the federal government for refusing to act on the SARA to protect the endangered greater sage grouse.
 We won this court case and it resulted in an emergency order to protect the critical habitat of the sage grouse.
 After this emergency order was established the sage grouse population rebounded!
 In 2016, the population of male birds grew by an astounding 150% in Alberta and by 233% in Saskatchewan.
 This is proof the federal SARA can be effective, it just needs to be enforced and taken seriously by the federal government.

-Along with the act often being ignored by elected officials, provincial governments and industry leaders, SARA only applies to a small portion of the Canadian landscape.
-The act only protects aquatic species or wildlife on federal land.
-This means unless a species at risk is located in a national park, the ocean, a military base, a post office or in an airport, they receive zero protection from the act.
+Along with the act often being ignored by elected officials, provincial governments and industry leaders, SARA only applies to a small portion of the landscape now called Canada.
+The act only protects aquatic species or wildlife on land claimed by the federal Crown.
+This means unless a species at risk is located in a national park, the ocean, a military base, a post office or an airport, they receive zero protection from the act.

-We are also campaigning to fix some of the acts biggest flaws so the federal SARA can actually begin to play a role in recovering Canadian wildlife populations that desperately need some help.
+We are also campaigning to fix some of the act's biggest flaws so the federal SARA can actually begin to play a role in recovering wildlife populations that desperately need some help.